PaulSemaan007/strategyforge/README.md

 ---

-*Built as a demonstration of LLM agent architecture, geospatial AI, and evaluation tooling.*
+*Built as a demonstration of LLM agent architecture, geospatial AI, and evaluation tooling for the Anduril Thunderforge team.*